 Court Acts on Fresh Push By Nnamdi Kanu: "You're Not a Lawyer"

-The Federal High Court in Abuja has rejected a push by the convicted leader of the proscribed Indigenous People of Biafra (IPOB), to be removed from the Sokoto prison.
+The Federal High Court in Abuja has rejected a push by the convicted leader of the proscribed Indigenous People of Biafra (IPOB), Nnamdi Kanu, to be removed from Sokoto prison.

-Kanu's younger brother, Emmanuel, appeared for his brother after he filed a motion before the trial court to explain why he should not be at the Sokoto prison, but Justice James Omotosho rejected Emmanuel Kanu on the grounds that he was not a lawyer.
+Kanu's younger brother, Emmanuel, appeared on his brother's behalf after he filed a motion before the trial court to explain why he should not be held at the Sokoto prison.
+However, Justice James Omotosho rejected Emmanuel Kanu because he was not a lawyer.

 Source: Twitter